Kids with physical or mental disabilities can face academic hurdles for a variety

 A 504 plan can help when a student returns to school after a serious injury or

-or when a student isn't eligible for special education services or an IEP, but still
+when a student isn't eligible for special education services or an IEP, but still

 needs extra services to succeed academically.
 Once an educational concern is raised,